The Doris Duke Theatre opens its doors on Kinau Street one half-hour before each showing.

 Concert admission: Varies

 Concession stand: In the lobby, visitors can purchase bags of lavender-infused glazed almonds, glazed pecans, coconut ginger, chocolate- and Kona coffee–coated macadamia nuts, and butter crunch vanilla macadamia nuts, for $6 per bag.
-Also on the menu are handmade desserts and baked goods from Yummy Tummy, including peanut butter-oats-and-cranberry energy balls, oat cakes, green tea rice crispy treats and mini cookies ($3-$7).
-Drinks: coffee, hot tea, Arizona Green Tea, Vitamin Water and bottled water ($2-$3).
+Also on the menu are handmade desserts and baked goods from Yummy Tummy, including peanut butter-oats-and-cranberry energy balls, gluten-free snacks, oat cakes, green tea rice crispy treats and mini cookies ($3-$7).
+Candy options are also available for $2.
+Drinks: coffee, hot tea, Mexican Coke, Arizona Green Tea, Vitamin Water and bottled water ($2-$3).

 Parking: For weekday matinees, theater patrons may park in the lot behind the Honolulu Museum of Art School (entrance on makai side of Beretania) for $5 for up to five hours and $2 for each additional 30 minutes or fraction thereof.
 For evening screenings, you can park free at the museum's lot at 1035 Kinau St., Diamond Head of Victoria Street.
 Handicapped parking is available in the small Luce Pavilion lot on Victoria Street.
 Patrons using handicapped stalls should proceed to the main entrance on Kinau Street.

 For the hearing impaired: The Doris Duke Theatre is equipped with the Easy Listener Hearing Assistance System.
 You can pick up a receiver at the ticket counter.